wp-plugins/facebook-feed-grabber/readme.txt

 == Changelog ==

+= 0.5.1 =
+* Fixed bug.
+Default page id would not save properly due to using intval()…

 = 0.5 =
 * Fixed type-o on the options page.
 * Changed 'Restore Defaults Upon Reactivation?' to 'Delete Options on Deactivation'.